dreamfactorysoftware/platform-wiki/Platform-Documentation/PaaS-Deployment/Deploying-to-Pivotal-CF.md

 Your application will be automagically sent to Pivotal and started.
 This can take 5-10 minutes.
 It all depends on your internet connection, current Pivotal load, and the amount of data in your application.

-### Bind MySQL Service
+### Bind ClearDb Service
 This step only needs to be performed once per application.
 If you change the name of your application you may need to re-bind the service.

-Using the name of your MySQL service configured earlier, issue the following command:
+Using the name of your ClearDb service configured earlier, issue the following command:

 ```shell
 $ cf bind-service <app-name> <mysql-name>
 $ cf restage <app-name>
 ```

-Where **<app-name>** is the same from your `manifest.yml` and **<mysql-name>** is the name of the MySQL service created for this application (above).
+Where **<app-name>** is the same from your `manifest.yml` and **<mysql-name>** is the name of the ClearDb service created for this application (above).

-These commands bind the MySQL database to your application for storage, then tells the application to restart.
-Because the app was running, it cannot use the new service bound so it must be restarted.
+These commands bind the database to your application for storage, then tells the application to restart.
+Because the app was running it cannot use the newly bound service, therefore it must be restarted.

-You do not need to bind the service to your application each time you deploy unless the MySQL service name changed, or was removed and/or recreated.
+> You do not need to bind the service to your application each time you deploy unless the service name changed, removed, and/or recreated.

 ## Test
 If all goes well, you should have a running DSP in Pivotal after all commands have completed.
 Using the name you set in your `manifest.yml` for the `host` parameter, fire up your browser and go to `[host-name].cfapps.io`.
 If you get a white screen, just refresh your browser page.
-It appears the first connection to MySQL after being bound to an application fail thus causing a white screen.
+It appears the first connection to ClearDb after being bound to an application fail thus causing a white screen.
 Refreshing the page makes a new connection and everything flows.

 You will be prompted for your DSP administrator information (if none exists) and the familiar DSP Admin Console will be displayed.